Nabie/object-oriented-programming-in-R/chapters/06_S4_classes.md

 ## Combining S3 and S4 classes

 You can, to a limited degree, combine S3 and S4.
-The two systems are different and trying to write software that combine S3 and S4 class hierarchies intimately is not something I will recommend.
+The two systems are different and trying to write software that connects S3 and S4 class-hierarchies intimately is not something I will recommend.
 It only leads to weeping and gnashing of teeth.
 But if you have existing S3 code and you want to write an extension in S4 you can do this.

 Let's say we have an S3 class, `X`, with generic functions `foo` and `bar`.